codeminer-io/.github/CONTRIBUTING.md

 - Board flow: `Unrefined` → `Backlog` → `In Progress` → `Review/QA` → `Done`.
 - One PR per logical change.
 Reference the issue with `Closes #123`.
 - Weekly 30-min board review.
 Daily async standup in Slack.
-- Decisions go in issues or PRs, not Slack threads.
+- Decisions go in issues or PRs, not Slack threads or emails.

 ## How work flows